***The TOUCH Year for 2018-2019 ends on April 30th at 11:59 pm and a new year started as of May 1st.

 Here’s how it Works:

-- In order to receive credit for TOUCH Points, every osteopathic student needs to submit their recorded hours to the TOUCH coordinator before March 31st.
-To start logging your TOUCH hours, go to the website cosgptouch.aacom.org and Signup for an account.
+- In order to receive credit for TOUCH Points, every osteopathic student needs to submit their recorded hours to the TOUCH coordinator before April 30th.
+To start logging your TOUCH hours, go to the website trackitforward.com and Signup for an account.
 Submit your hours after each event.
 Individuals participating in group events must individually submit their hours.
 PLEASE DO SO WITHIN 30 DAYS FOLLOWING THE EVENT (points submitted after that will NOT be accepted and counted towards your total points).

 - Students are encouraged to keep an individual and continuous record of events and hours they have volunteered at.
 It is your responsibility to keep track of your total hours.

-- For every club related activity, the president, vice president, or community service coordinator must fill out a TOUCH Event Documentation.
+- For every club related activity, the president, vice president, or community service coordinator must fill out a TOUCH Event Documentation (located at the bottom of the page).
 Individual events also receive TOUCH points, however, it is that individuals responsibility to fill out the Event Documentation form.

 What counts for TOUCH points??